chaosnet-io/scrubby/README.md

 Deterministically replaces IPv4 addresses, MAC addresses, hostnames, and domain names using fixed-offset or codename substitution.
 Fully reversible via a JSON mapping file.

-The description below details the obfuscation logic of the script as it sits on the repo, not only the values are easily changed on the script's first few lines, I **strongly recommend** you change them to something else to add entropy to your own file sanitization.
+The description below details the obfuscation logic of the script as it sits on the repo, not only the values are easily changed on the script's first few lines (~40-45), I **strongly recommend** you change them to something else to add entropy to your own file sanitization.

 ## IP Logic:
   - 1st octet: preserved (keeps network context)